oracleif/laftrifles/README.md

 # laftrifles
-A collection of script toys of varying quality, interest, and provenance.
+A collection of script toys and supporting files.
+Quality, interest value, and provenance vary.